 In the video segments for the first level, students learn basic conversational vocabulary such as hola, gracias, donde esta? (where is it?), words related to breakfast, pelotas (basketballs), and grande y pequeño (large and small).
 The next level words relate to lunch and colors as well as other frequently-used words.
 For example, in the “The Wacky Rainbow Restaurant” the children argue about whether or not they like leche verde (green milk) using me gusta (I like).

 Videos are the only essential component, and you can use them on their own.
-However, each level includes a number of ancillary items that provide additional practice, reinforcement, and assessment as well as expanded learning.
+However, the ancillary items provide additional practice, reinforcement, and assessment as well as expanded learning.

 The online material is super easy to use.
 An older student could work independently through the lessons.
 While you can use games and other activities described below, they are not essential.